Qantas' discount airline using Avalon Airport near

 travel insurance:

-your doctor to complete a form and then submit it for approval if
+complete a form and then submit it for approval if you need to

 luggage:

-your luggage and secure it adequately to prevent drugs, etc
+luggage and secure it adequately to prevent drugs, etc being placed

 most airlines allow max.
 7kg cabin luggage and 20kg stowed